Determine The Equation Of The Parabola Graphed

 Comprehensive Overview

 The equation of a parabola can be expressed in several forms, each highlighting different aspects of the curve.
-The two most common forms are the standard form (also known as vertex form) and the general form.
+On the flip side, the two most common forms are the standard form (also known as vertex form) and the general form.
 Understanding these forms is key to determining the equation from a graph.

 Standard Form (Vertex Form):